why-yang/DualStreamSADMModel/README.md

 1. Frequency Stream: Hybrid wavelet-based multi-level feature extraction .
 2. Spatial Stream: Xception backbone for spatial feature extraction.
 3. Dual-Stream Attention Fusion: A novel bidirectional attention mechanism that adaptively fuses spatial and frequency-domain features.
+4. We provide 2 versions, one is a simple test version (English annotations), the other is a full version (Chinese annotations)